sinkaroid/jandapress/README.md

 ### Check nhentai It's under cloudflare protection or not
 `npm run test:cf`

-> To running other method, you can see object scripts in file `package.json`, Default port is `3000`
+> To running other tests, you can see object scripts in file `package.json`

 ## Routing
 the `parameter?`: means is optional